 Good change documentation is interpretive, rather than replicative.
-Pertinent change notes keep the chart lean, making it easier for other users to appreciate trends and developments.
+Pertinent progress notes keep the chart lean, making it easier for other users to appreciate trends and developments.

 Unhelpful change documentation degrades the signal-to-noise ratio of a shared health record.
 Clinical decision-making is hampered when important details are buried in unnecessary duplication and clutter.

-Connect Care gives access to vast amounts of patient data, together with tools for inserting that data into notes.
-When used thoughtfully, data links can save time by drawing attention to key information found elsewhere in the chart.
-However, when used carelessly, these same tools can make notes lengthy and cumbersome to read, frustrating efforts to discover what is clinically important at a particular point in a patient's journey.
+Connect Care contains vast amounts of patient data, together with powerful tools for inserting that data into notes.
+When used thoughtfully, data links can save time by drawing attention to information found elsewhere in the chart.
+However, when used carelessly, these same "Smart" tools can make notes difficult to read, frustrating efforts to discover what is clinically important at a particular point in a patient's journey.

 These two behaviours -- insertion of readily available chart data and copy-paste of prior documentation -- together drive much of what has become known as “note bloat”, a digital health record affliction that decreases the signal-to-noise ratio of clinical documentation.

 Good documentation habits can reduce note bloat while increasing the clinical value of the digital health record:

 Alberta Health Services' clinical documentation strategy promotes change documents that succinctly highlight what is changed, significant, abnormal, trending, exceptional or unexpected by comparison to the last summative note.

 Users are expected to ensure that change notes: